The five stage group-development model suggests that all groups go through distinct stages in their overall development. These five stages are:

 What is social identity theory?

 Social identity theory (SIT) describes how individual obtain some sense of identity from the groups that they perceive that they belong to.
-In simple terms, social identity theory allows individuals to gather information about them and others based upon how they decide to classify themselves into various groups, which is essentially a form of comparison.… Read more...
+In simple terms, social identity theory allows individuals to gather information about them and others based upon how they decide to classify themselves … Read more...

 There are four key roles of management in today’s business world, namely: